Bolgheri DOC Sassicaia

 The soils on which the vineyards stand has varied and complex terrain features with a strong presence of limestone, feature areas rich in marl and pebbles as well as being partly clayey.
 The production facilities are located at an average altitude of between 80 and 400 metres above sea level, with a west/south-west exposure.

-Gentle pressing of the grapes followed by fermentation in stainless steel vats at a controlled temperature of around 30° - 31°C (without the addition of external yeasts), with average maceration slightly longer than usual for the vintage, bringing the maceration time for both Cabernet Franc and Cabernet Sauvignon to around 11-15 days.
-Pumping over of the must and délestages were carried out frequently.
-Subsequent malolactic fermentation in steel vats concluded at the end of November 2014.
+Selection of the grapes happened using a sorting table.
+Very soft pressing and destemming of the grapes followed by fermentation in stainless steel vats at a controlled temperature of around 30° - 31°C (without the addition of external yeasts), with maceration lasting around 12-15 days for the Cabernet Franc and 10-13 days for the Cabernet Sauvignon.
+Frequent pumping over of the must and délestages.
+Malolactic fermentation in steel vats completed in November.

 Once malolactic fermentation was complete, the wine was placed in French oak barriques, and a small part in American oak, where it was aged for a period between the 20 and 25 months.
 The duration of the ageing is technically decided on the basis of the seasonal trend of the vintage.